michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 git clone https://github.com/michael-ortiz/terraform-aws-s3-audio-pii-guardian
 ```

-Next, open repository folder in your favorite IDE.
+Next, open the repository folder in your favorite IDE.
+Configure your settings in `configs.tf`, and specially make sure that `media_format` matches the file extension you will be uploading.

-To deploy infrasctructure, execute the following commands:
+To deploy infrastructure, execute the following commands:

 ```sh
 terraform init